cjwku1209/COMP4111-final-Notes/Final Notes for COMP4111.md

       - ___Professor's key concept:___
         - __Stub:__ adapter that translate a function call into a remote message.
         - __Skeleton__: adapter that translate a remote message to a function call.

+## Encoding
+> Note: for question 1 & 2, the good of XML is the bad for IIOP and vice versa

+1. __What's good and bad about XML?__
+    - __Good__
+      - Truly Portable data
+      - Easily readable by human users
+      - Very expressive (semantics near data)
+      - Very flexible and customizable (no finite tag set)
+      - Easy to use from programs (libraries available)
+      - Easy to convert into other representations (XML transformation Languages)
+      - Many additional standards and tools
+      - Widely used and supported.
+2. __What's good and bad about IIOP?__
+    - __Good__
+      - Communication transparency
+      - scalability
+      - Code reusability
+3. __Can you write a simple JSON definition for a Java class?__